 3.4.
 Manage your archive pages

-The settings above are the settings for our site.
-We’ve disabled the date-based archives, as we don’t use those.
+On our site, we’ve disabled the date-based archives, as we don’t use those.
 Any date-based link will redirect to our homepage because of this setting.
 We’ve left the author archives untouched, but we have set the subpages of those archives to be

 noindex, follow by default.
 This way, you’ll never land on page two of an archive on our site from the search engines.

-If your blog is a one author blog, or you don’t think you need author archives, use Yoast SEO to disable the author archives.
+If your blog is a one-author blog, or you don’t need author archives, use Yoast SEO to disable the author archives.
 Also, if you don’t think you need a date-based archive: disable it as we have.
 Even if you’re not using these archives in your template, someone might link to them and thus break your WordPress SEO…

 There is one type of archive that is